Dissipative Unified Dark Fluid: Observational Constraints: Conclusions

 \section{Conclusions}

 We considered a standard FRW flat cosmology with several energy source components.
-The two dark sectors of the cosmic fluid are replaced by a DUDF model.
+The two dark sectors of the cosmic fluid are replaced by a dissipative unified dark fluid.
 The EoS of this fluid can asymptote between two power laws.
-As a result, it enables fluid to have a smooth transition between early and late times.
+As a result, it enables fluid to smoothly evolve between early and late times.
 The dissipative effects are described by a bulk viscosity with a constant coefficient.